daren-thomas/faerie-tables/spec.md

 - **API Endpoints:**
     - Test each endpoint (GET, POST, PUT, DELETE) using an in-memory SQLite database.
-    - Verify that relationships (e.g., table to tags, roll to roll results) are correctly persisted.
+    - Verify that relationships (e.g., table to tags) are correctly persisted.
-- **Session Log:**
-    - Test retrieval, markdown export, and deletion of log entries.

 ### 6.3.
 UI Tests (Blazor)